edwardbarak/option-writing/README.md

 5. If real cash and live data works, attempt to automate it.
 ## Notes
 * Reference materials can be found in references.md
+* Need to figure out what format purchased option chain data comes in.
+Preferably start with SPY
+* Backtest in monthly increments to avoid overfitting.